IkigaiLabsETH/ikigAI/README.md

 - Create a track that sounds like it might come from Kanye West, hip-hop, soul samples, heavy drums, innovative melodies, experimental sounds, unusual effects, automation, modulating filters, distortion effects
 - Create a video of clownfish swimming in a coral reef, beautiful, 8k, perfect, award-winning, national geographic

-## Wen 🔥 Features (soon)

-- Prompt library
-- Organize chats into folders (with colors)
-- Filter chats and folders
-- Token count and pricing
-- YouTube, Midjourney, WhatsApp integration
-- Camera Capture and Generative Voice AI
-- Custom model parameters (e.g. presence_penalty)
-- Chat as user / assistant / system
-- Edit, reorder and insert any messages, anywhere
-- Chat title generator
-- Save chat automatically to local storage
-- Import / Export chat
-- Download chat (markdown / image / json)
-- Sync to Google Drive and/or AWS S3
-- Integration with Google Search API
-- Azure OpenAI endpoint support
-- Replicate endpoint support
-- Multiple language support (i18n)
-- Unlimited local storage (desktop)
-- Runs locally (desktop)

 # Agents: Leveraging the Power of LLMs

 The Generative Pre-trained Transformer (GPT) stands as a landmark in AI advancement over the past decade.
 While the capabilities of LLMs, like reasoning and understanding, are noteworthy, their full potential remains untapped.
 At the heart of LLMs lies agentic behavior.
 By tapping into their emergent skills and fostering an environment conducive to interaction, we can unlock the full prowess of models like GPT-4. ikigAI aims to empower LLMs beyond their inherent limitations by harnessing prompt engineering, vector databases, and API integrations.
 Agents apply logic and reason to influence their surroundings, be it through human interactions or tool usage.
 The LLM acts as the agent's cognitive core.
 This allows for the creation of dynamic agents by intertwining linguistic manipulation with a versatile API framework.

 Prompt engineering has proven effective against short-term memory and reasoning constraints.
 But, addressing long-term memory is more intricate.
 As updating the model isn't an option, an external storage system becomes imperative.
 Using LLMs to generate context-based summaries has its limitations, making vector databases an attractive solution.

 Vector databases, particularly with the prowess of Pinecone, offer rapid querying of vast data records.
 Such databases enable LLMs to access and store extensive information, effectively simulating long-term memory.

-Beyond prompt engineering and vector databases lies the challenge of agent interaction.
+Note: Beyond prompt engineering and vector databases lies the challenge of agent interaction.
 APIs bridge this gap.
 Examples include:

 - ElevenLabs: text-to-speech & Pro Voice Cloning.
 - Google Search API: Web search and data retrieval.